-Since one of the Tasting Beings does not eat fish and seafood, another main course was suggested from off the menu.
+Since one of the Tasting Beings does not eat fish and seafood, another main course was suggested off the menu.
 Which was very much to the liking of this Being.
-It was a beef with mango gelatin and a blueberry crumble.
+It was beef with mango gelatin and a blueberry crumble.
 5 eggplants.

 A preview of the main course.
 The leek foam hid porcini cream and sliced pigeon meat.
 It was dusted with coffee powder and sprinkled with coffee oil.
-I liked this combination incredibly much, even though I don’t actually like a pigeon.
+I liked this combination incredibly much, even though I don’t actually like pigeons.
 Surprising myself, I awarded it with the Happy Eggplant Badge.
 5 eggplants.

 Mieral pigeon/Vineyard peach/mushroom/coffee curry